 Assisted Living Communities in Seattle, Washington

-Compared to other senior living options, assisted living facilities in Seattle offer more support than independent living, but less intensive medical care than nursing homes.
-Unlike memory care, which is tailored for people who are living with Alzheimer’s disease and related dementia, assisted living caters to a broader range of needs.
+Compared to other senior living options, assisted living facilities in Seattle offer more support than independent living, but less intensive medical care than skilled nursing homes.
+Unlike memory care, which is tailored for people who are living with Alzheimer’s disease and related dementia, assisted living caters to a broader range of needs for seniors in Seattle.

-On average, the cost of assisted living in Seattle is $7,6501.
-This typically includes personalized support with daily activities like bathing, dressing, and medication management, a safe, maintenance-free environment, daily social engagement, three meals per day, housekeeping services, plenty of everyday conveniences, and access to health services.
+The average cost of assisted living in Seattle is $7,3261 per month.
+This typically includes support with activities of daily living (such as dressing, bathing, and medication management), wellness and social programs, maintenance-free housing, restaurant-style dining, transportation services, and access to health services.

 Seattle has a reputation for high-quality medical care, with numerous hospitals and access to specialists.
 This extends to assisted living communities, many of which offer a high standard of care.
 Seattle’s stunning natural scenery, with mountains, water, and green spaces provide the backdrop to many of its assisted living facilities.
 The cost of living is notoriously high in Seattle, which makes assisted living in Seattle more costly than in many other parts of the country as well.
 Seattle has a vibrant senior community, with many social and cultural activities available, greatly helping residents stay engaged and connected.